 Entrepreneurship is one of my favorite vibrations.
 But a genuine entrepreneur is someone who lives for the feeling of designing, launching and running a new venture.
 Thus, once a venture ceases to feel new, a genuine entrepreneur will feel empty and decide to start up a brand new venture.
 In San Diego, the entrepreneurship has a different aim than new venture for the sake of new venture.
 It is new venture for the sake of personal success.
 And that personal success is all about what you have that others don’t, what you can do that others can’t, accomplishments you can wear like medals and what elite people you know that other people don't know.

 I love California audiences.
-For some reason, they are the most engaged.
+They tend to be engaged.
 You can feel them fully invested in what is happening on stage and it is wonderful to be on stage with that kind of focus being offered to what is happening.
 I had fun on stage yesterday.
 It felt like a genuine co-creation.
 But looking at the audience, I could feel the collective dread about the upcoming holiday.

 This time of year, with so much holiday emphasis on ‘family’, some people are lucky to feel that they belong.
 Others of us on the other hand (most Teal Tribers) struggle to feel belonging.
 The holidays are more of a reminder in fact about how we don’t belong and about how different we are to everyone.
 The holidays make us feel more separate and alone than we already do feel.
 For that reason, I want to remind you that in order to be able to comprehend of yourself as a unique thing within any system, you have to perceive yourself and then define yourself as different to other things within that system.
 You cannot conceptualize of what you are unless you conceptualize of what you are not.
 When you conceive of yourself as a separate self, you are immediately not a part of anything that you define as “other”.
 This is the true origin of loneliness.